Nikon D5500

-The Nikon D5500 features a carbon-fiber composite body, weighs 60 grams less than it’s predecessor (the D5300), and has a touchscreen as well as Wi-Fi.
+The Nikon D5500 features a carbon-fiber composite body, weighs 60 grams less than its predecessor (the D5300), and has a touchscreen as well as Wi-Fi.
 It lacks NFC (near field communication) connectivity and GPS functionality.

+The Nikon D5500 is a compact DSLR containing a 24.2 megapixel sensor with no optical low-pass filter.
+It also features a touchscreen LCD and a lightweight design.
+It includes a 39-point autofocus system and ability to shoot up to 5 frames per second, as well as built-in Wi-Fi capabilities.

-A review lists the bigger buffer for raw files and the longer battery life.
+A review by Camera Decision highlighted the bigger buffer for raw files and the longer battery life.

 The D5500 was superseded by the D5600 in late 2016.